-Establishment costs and franchise fees have been initially recorded at cost and amortised on a straight line basis at a rate of 20% per annum.
+Franchise fees have been initially recorded at cost and amortised on a straight line basis at a rate of 20% per annum.
 The current amortisation charges for intangible assets are included under depreciation and amortisation in the Statement of Profit or Loss and Other Comprehensive Income.